OSHA Workplace Injury Research

 Data: Federal OSHA Severe Injury Reports (29 states).
 2025 and 2026 data forecasted by ClaimsBoost research team.

-How Skin and Tissue Infections Happen at Work
+What causes Skin and Tissue Infections

 1 Exposure to harmful substance through exposed tissue